-Scott Conant's pasta pomodoro is like heaven in your mouth.
-It's a sensory experience that you'll never forget.
-The only downside is that no other pasta pomodoro will ever taste as good to you.
-Here, the executive chef of Impero Caffe in NYC shares his secret for making a sauce that no one will forget.
+Chef Scott Conant's pasta pomodoro is like heaven in your mouth.
+It's a sensory experience that can never be forgotten.
+The only downside is that no other pasta pomodoro will ever taste as good.
+Here, he shared his secret for making a remarkable tomato sauce that's unlike any other.

 - 5 pounds plum tomatoes, ripe

 - 1 tablespoon kosher salt, plus more to taste